wxWidgets/Phoenix/docs/sphinx/rest_substitutions/overviews/DocstringsGuidelines.rst

   2) `wx.aui.AuiManager` ==> `aui.auimanager.png`

-Please do send your screenshots to me at `this <andrea.gavana@gmail.com>`_ e-mail address or, if you have commit rights in the current Phoenix Github area, feel free to upload them yourself under the following folder:
+Please do send your screenshots to me at `this <andrea.gavana@gmail.com>`_ e-mail address or you can submit the screenshots to the `wxWidgets/Phoenix Github repository <https://github.com/wxWidgets/Phoenix>`_.

-``/trunk/docs/sphinx/_static/images/widgets/fullsize``
+The screenshots should be placed in the source tree in this folder:

+``Phoenix/trunk/docs/sphinx/_static/images/widgets/fullsize``

-Please make sure to upload your images in the appropriate sub-folder, depending on the platform you chose to take the screenshots on.
+Please make sure to put your images in the appropriate sub-folder, depending on the platform you chose to take the screenshots on.